jkup/mastering-chrome-devtools/markdown/exercises/Editing.md

 # Exercise 1 - Quick Edits

-Let's take 15 minutes, fire up the DevTools (refer back to [Lesson 1](/lesson/1) if you forgot how!) and complete the following tasks.
+Let's take 15 minutes, fire up the DevTools (refer back to the [Introduction](/lesson/Introduction) if you forgot how!) and complete the following tasks.

 1. Change this list from an ordered list `ol` to an unordered list `ul`.
 1. Clicking on <a id="link" href="#">this link</a> makes a popup appear.
 Can you find the JavaScript code that calls the `alert`?